juribep5/tadaproject/README.md

 # tadaproject
 Human Rights in the UNGA

-Replicating the code of the  The Lancet Countdown report: Nick Watts et al. (2018).
+Using the code of the  The Lancet Countdown report: Nick Watts et al. (2018).
 "The 2018 report of the Lancet Countdown on health and climate change: shaping the health of nations for centuries to come."
 The Lancet, 392(10163): 2479-2514.
 With the UNGA Corpus.

 #Data